 Facilitated communication in which decisions are made jointly

-Parents meet regularly face to face to make decisions on behalf of their children in a safe, structured environment.
+Parents meet regularly face to face or via webcam to make decisions on behalf of their children in a safe, structured environment.
 The parenting coordinator facilitates the discussion so that it is effective.
 This provides an opportunity to practice skills learned in the educational component.

 Oversight of parenting behaviors used for coaching and communicating with attorneys

-As the PC learns more about the situation, she may provide individual coaching to parents to learn best co-parenting practices.
+As the PC learns more about the situation, she may provide individual coaching to parents in order to promote best co-parenting practices.
 The PC's ability to communicate with the attorneys about their client's progress encourages compliance.